 The Trust relocated the original one-room Chappy Schoolhouse to the property, which serves as the farm stand.

 Connect with this landmark

 Slip Away Farm, our current tenant, operates a vegetable farm on the property.
-Today, the farm site supplies island residents with fresh produce and eggs through Community Supported Agriculture shares, a farm stand on its property, delivering to many of the island restaurants specializing in farm-fresh ingredients, and by selling products at the West Tisbury Farmers Market at the Grange Hall.
+Today, the farm site supplies Island residents with fresh produce and eggs through Community Supported Agriculture shares, a farm stand on its property and delivering to many of the Island restaurants specializing in farm-fresh ingredients.